ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

   }
   ```

-  Now what is the magick utility, that's run our commands on special
+  Now guess - what is the *magic* tool that will link all this together?
-  git events?

 - **husky**